 Last month, Seattle Mayor Jenny Durkan joined with nearly 50 mayors around the country who signed on to a letter urging USCIS to reduce the backlog and reduce naturalization processing times to six months.
 On August 13, the City of Seattle also passed a Second Wall resolution reaffirming their commitment to immigrant communities and denouncing the barriers being raised by Trump and USCIS in America’s legal immigration system.

 The Washington New Americans (WNA) program at OneAmerica has seen the impacts of the increased backlog on immigrants across the state.
 Applicants frequently call WNA concerned about why their cases have taken so long, and worried something may have gone wrong with their application.
 They postpone moving, traveling home to visit relatives, and making other life changes in case anything might further delay their case.
-Many applicants’ green cards have expired since they applied for naturalization, which means they may have to pay almost $500 to renew their card in order to avoid falling out of legal status.
+Many applicants’ green cards have expired since they applied for naturalization, which means they may have to pay almost $500 to renew their card.
 Without a current green card, permanent residents can’t travel outside of the country or change jobs.
 Many of those who applied for citizenship as early as July 2017 will not be able to vote in the November elections, a benefit that motivates so many permanent residents to gain full citizenship.

 There are currently 729,400 pending citizenship applications before USCIS, a shocking 87.59% increase in the number of pending applications in two years, according to data released by USCIS.
 At the current rate, it would take USCIS over 25 years to get back down to the Obama administration’s backlog level of 380,639 applications in 2015, not taking into account new applications.